Pantocyclus/InstantSCCS/README.md

 - Have at least 10 ascensions so that you can purchase an [all-purpose flower](https://kol.coldfront.net/thekolwiki/index.php/All-purpose_flower) from [The Gift Shop](https://kol.coldfront.net/thekolwiki/index.php/The_Gift_Shop); this should include at least 5 100% familiar runs so that you have the [astral pet sweater](https://kol.coldfront.net/thekolwiki/index.php/Astral_pet_sweater) unlocked.
 - Have the following [cookbookbat](https://kol.coldfront.net/thekolwiki/index.php/Cookbookbat) recipes read: [honey bun of Boris](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_honey_bun_of_Boris), [Pete's wiley whey bar](https://kol.coldfront.net/thekolwiki/index.php/Pete%27s_wiley_whey_bar), [Boris's bread](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_Boris%27s_bread), [roasted vegetable of Jarlsberg](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_roasted_vegetable_of_J.), [Pete's rich ricotta](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_Pete%27s_rich_ricotta), [plain calzone](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_plain_calzone) and [baked veggie ricotta](https://kol.coldfront.net/thekolwiki/index.php/Recipe_of_Before_Yore:_baked_veggie_ricotta).
 - Ensure your [trainset](https://kol.coldfront.net/thekolwiki/index.php/Model_Train_Set) has not been reconfigured in the past 40 turns prior to ascending (we will need to reconfigure it immediately upon ascension). <br/>
-- You may run `instantsccs sim` to check if you have all the necessary requirements. <br/>
+- You should run `instantsccs sim` to check if you have all the necessary requirements. <br/>
+  - Note that while not a lot of requirements are listed as necessary, you are highly encouraged to have most, if not all, of the highly recommended resources (or have shinies to make up for whichever is lacking).
+The script will not break if you are lacking any particular non-necessary requirement, but it will also not guarantee you success for a one-day ascension. <br/>

 ### In Valhalla